AyushSood03/audio-group-CMSC473-673-project/diary.md

 10/24/2024
 Xinchen Yu: It seems like conda virtual environment is constructed successfully.
 The API for LTU-AS works, trying to do the local inference.
 Need to find a way to convert sample rate to 16khz.
 Then cross-validation methods.

+10/29/2024
+Xinchen Yu: Trying to understand how gradio work, and how LTU-AS inference script work.